-Kids Beating Cancer’s objective is to be the resource so that no child diagnosed with cancer, leukemia or related life threatening diseases will ever be denied treatment regardless of ability to pay.
-Kids Beating Cancer’s goal is to guarantee access to transplantation by eliminating the financial barriers so that every child can receive this life-saving treatment when they need it.
+Kids Beating Cancer’s vision is to be the resource so that children diagnosed with cancer, leukemia or related life threatening diseases will receive the best treatment regardless of their family’s financial situation, while providing support for families as they face the challenging journey towards a cure.
+Kids Beating Cancer’s goal is to guarantee access to transplantation by eliminating the financial barriers, so every child can receive this life-saving treatment without delay.

 “Always Giving… Never Giving Up” article in Central Florida Doctor Magazine, July 2007 issue

 America’s Charity Top Flight Award 2007

 “Amazing Mother” article in Lifestyles Magazine, May 2007 issue